hal9ai/awesome-dataviz/README.md

 ## Other tools
 Tools that are not tied to a particular platform or language.
 - [Charted](https://github.com/mikesall/charted) - A charting tool that produces automatic, shareable charts from any data file.
+- [Circos](http://circos.ca) - Visualizes data in a circular layout, ideal for exploring relationships between objects or positions.
+[Mirror on github](https://github.com/node/circos).
 - [Gephi](https://github.com/gephi/gephi) - An open-source platform for visualizing and manipulating large graphs
 - [Lightning](http://lightning-viz.org/) - A data-visualization server providing API-based access to reproducible, web-based, interactive visualizations.
 - [RAW](http://rawgraphs.io) - Create web visualizations from CSV or Excel files.
 - [Spark](https://github.com/holman/spark) - Sparklines for the shell.
 It have several [implementations in different languages](https://github.com/holman/spark/wiki/Alternative-Implementations).
-- [Circos](http://circos.ca) - Visualizes data in a circular layout — this makes Circos ideal for exploring relationships between objects or positions. free software, written in Perl and licensed under GPL.
-[Mirror on github](https://github.com/node/circos).

 # Resources